tonysoutha/csci3081/project/docs/Iteration2Requirements.md

 # ConfigSim and VisualizerSim: a Proof-of-Concept Transit System Vizualizer/Simulator

+## Iteration 2 - VERSION 3, November 11 (clarified necessity for project to build from _master_ branch and Google Style scope)
-## Iteration 2 - VERSION 2 November 8 (clarified FileOutputSimulator make and execute commands)
+### VERSION 2, November 8 (clarified FileOutputSimulator make and execute commands)
 ### VERSION 1, November 7
 - NOTE, THIS DOCUMENT IS SUBJECT TO CHANGE.
 CHECK IT EVERY DAY OR TWO